-- 1. All educational research concludes that success in the classroom is linked with attendance; therefore students will be held accountable for all unexcused absences. - 2.
-To ensure that unexcused absences do not occur, please be certain that for every tardy to school or absence that a parent / guardian provides a signed written note providing the reason for the tardy or absence to the attendance office. - 3.
-In order to be eligible to participate the day of an extra-curricular activity, a student must be on time and in school for the entire day.
-If extenuating circumstances apply, please explain the situation to an administrator ASAP. - 4.
-Additionally, a student must maintain an attendance rate of at least 90% in order to maintain eligibility. - 5.
-If the attendance rate drops below the 90% mark during any 5-week segment, a student will be placed on probation for the next 5-week segment and an attendance success plan will be arranged with an administrator to help encourage improved attendance rates. - Attendance rates from the end of the school year and summer school (when applicable) will carry over into the fall. - 7.
-If a student is on probation, he/she remains eligible to participate in all extra-curricular activities as long as he/she is working towards improving attendance. - 8.
-If at the end of the 5-week probation segment attendance rates meet the code's standards, the student will be removed from the probation list. - 9.
-If at the end of that 5-week probation segment attendance rates do not meet the code's standards, the student will be become ineligible for all extracurricular activities for the next 5-week segment. - 10.
-If by the end of the 5-week ineligible segment, the student improves his/her attendance to meet the code's standards, then he/she will be placed on probation for the next five-week segment.
-At the conclusion of the 5-week probation segment a student may be removed from this list or added to the ineligible list.
+- 2. Additionally, a student must maintain an attendance rate of at least 90% in order to maintain eligibility. - 3.
+If the attendance rate drops below the 90% mark during any 5 week segment, a student will be placed on probation for the next 5 week segment and an attendance success plan will be arranged with an administrator to help encourage improved attendance rates. - Attendance rates from the end of the school year and summer school (when applicable) will carry over into the fall. - If a student is on probation, he/she remains eligible to participate in all extra curricular activities as long as he/she is working towards improving attendance. - 6.
+If at the end of the 5 week probation segment attendance rates meet the code's standards, the student will be removed from the probation list. - 7.
+If at the end of that 5 week probation segment attendance rates do not meet the code's standards, the student will be become ineligible for all extracurricular activities for the next 5-week segment. - 8.
+If by the end of the 5 week ineligible segment, the student improves his/her attendance to meet the code's standards, then he/she will be placed on probation for the next five week segment.
+At the conclusion of the 5 week probation segment a student may be removed from this list or added to the ineligible list.